 Ask our friends

-Camden Local Studies and Archive Centre in Theobalds Road, Holborn, is the hub of local history research in Camden, with a collection of over 200,000 items.
+Camden Local Studies and Archives Centre in Theobalds Road, Holborn, is the hub of local history research in Camden, with a collection of over 200,000 items.
 These include some 50,000 images (most of the digitised), numerous historical maps, and the renowned Heal Collection of 19th-century press cuttings and ephemera.

 The Camden New Town History Project provides a searchable database of late-Victorian Camden Square residents and Murray Street shopkeepers.